A Coach May Be Just What You Need

 - You’re experiencing some new struggles as a result of positive growth, and not sure how to handle them.

 Any of this sound familiar?

 I’ve benefited from multiple types of coaching over the years.
 And now I’m at a point where I want to help others in the same way.

 In my walks, every man I meet is my superior in some way, and in that I learn from him.Ralph Waldo Emerson

 Here’s the thing though.
 I’m not trying to become a coach in any grand sense.
-In fact, I’m busy running my agency, Focus Lab, full time.
-I haven’t been growing this multi-million dollar agency for nearly 10 years just so I can stop.
+In fact, I’m actively running my agency, Focus Lab, full time.
+I haven’t been growing this multi-million dollar agency for nearly 10 years just so I can stop not.
 I didn’t come this far only to come this far.
 So that’s not changing; coaching isn’t becoming a side-hustle to the agency life.